 Along with my supervisor (Dr. Max L. Wilson) in July 2010, I was able to help make Tweempact.
 Tweempact allow users to see how far a single tweet reaches, by assessing the size of audience that it has reached, and placing them (where possible) on a map.
 You can read more about Tweempact here.

 I am also involved in the Technocamps project, as a workshop delivery assistant.
 Technocamps is an exciting project that provides free workshops to young people on programming, robotics, game design, app development and much more.
 It is about getting young people (11-19 years) in Wales excited about Computer Science and STEM (Science, Technology, Engineering and Mathematics) and challenging them to think about the world around them in a different way.

 As well as my involvment with Technocamps and my Ph.D.
-I am also a visting lecturer at The University of Wales, Trinity Saint David, Swansea.
+I was also a visting lecturer at The University of Wales, Trinity Saint David, Swansea.
 My role is to teach ICT (Information Communication Technology) PGCE (Post Graduate Certificate of Education) students how to program.
 This one year full-time programme will equip trainees to teach Computing and ICT within the 11-18 age range in a variety of schools and colleges (including Welsh medium if requested).

 Through out my time at university, I have made several websites, some of which have won awards.
 Below are some of my more recent projects, some of these are applications, and some are websites.

 About: Visualisation tool, allowing users, to see conversations happening over twitter.